michelle-lo/APCSFinalProject/README.md

 Directions:

-To run the game with music, import the Processing Foundation's Sound Library for Processing.
+1. To run the game with music, import the Processing Foundation's Sound Library for Processing.
 To install, go to Sketch --> Import Library --> Add Library --> Type in "Sound" --> Select and Install.
+2. Run the program.
-Go to the "help" tab for technical instructions and controls to play the game.
+3. IMPORTANT: Go to the "help" tab for technical instructions and controls to play the game.